unikent/of-course/README.md

 ## Creating A Build

-In order to compress the assets (CSS and JS) for a distribution.
+In order to compress the assets (CSS and JS) for a distribution (images are already optimised).

 1. Install Node.js - this now includes npm by default.
 2. Install Grunt. `npm install -g grunt`.